Glowing document icons in front of a person dressed in a business suit and tie

 The LMI Way of Policy: Five Factors to Ensure Effective Policy Lifecycle Management

-Justin O’Neill Policy Planning & Operations, Lifecycle Management & Modernization, Data & Analytics, Artificial Intelligence, Continuous Process Improvement
+Justin O’Neill Policy Planning & Operations, Logistics Decision Advantage, Data & Analytics, Artificial Intelligence, Continuous Process Improvement

 Our aggressive and value-focused approach has resulted in retiring more than 50% of outdated policies for our customers and prioritizes policy and process changes that substantially transform business.
 Our agile method for drafting and validating changes reduces total time needed for updating policies—in some cases, as much as a 6-month reduction.”